-A. Membership dues, if any, shall be determined by the Executive Committee.
+A. Membership dues, if any, shall be determined by the Executive Board.

-A. The Executive Committee shall consist of the current elected officers: President, Vice President, Secretary and Treasurer.
+A. The Executive Board shall consist of the elected officers: President, Vice President, Secretary, Treasurer and appointed Standing Committee Chairs.

-B. A majority of the Executive Committee including at least three elected officers shall constitute a quorum at the Executive Committee Meetings.
+B. A majority of the Executive Board including at least two (2) elected officers shall constitute a quorum at the Executive Board Meetings.

-C. The President may have other non-voting members at the Executive Committee Meetings.
+C. The President may have other non-voting members at the Executive Board Meetings.

-D. The term for the Executive Committee shall begin January 1st and end
+D. The term for the Executive Board shall begin January 1st and end

 December 31st.
-All elected officers shall hold office for a term of (2) years and may be elected for not more than (2) two Consecutive terms in the same capacity.
+All elected officers shall hold office for a term of two (2) years and may be elected for not more than two (2) Consecutive terms in the same capacity.
 Time served while filling a Board vacancy shall not count as a term of office.
-A Executive Member may be a candidate for any other executive position at any election cycle and is not required to resign from his/her current position while a candidate.
+An Executive Board member may be a candidate for any executive position at any election cycle and is not required to resign from his/her current position while a candidate.

-E. The Executive Committee shall conduct the business of the PCRC subject to the Bylaws and Standing Rules.
-Nothing in the Standing Rules may supersede the bylaws.
+E. The Executive Board shall conduct the business of the PCRC subject to the Bylaws and Standing Rules.
+Nothing in the Standing Rules will supersede the Bylaws.

 Section 2 – Succession